Chapter 9:

 Eralia sat back.
 “Does that make sense?”

 Laufa’s head spun.
-It was chess, but it was also completely not chess.
+It was chess, but it was also definitely not chess.
 Sure, all the basics were there, kings, queens, bishops.
 But then there was a bearer piece!
-To top it all off, each nation had a different set: the Garath Empire had two knights, but Lodran had none, but Lodran had two bearers, while Garath didn’t have any, and the Welkin tribes had four bearers, and… There’s just way too many numbers!
+To top it all off, each nation had a different set: the Garath Empire had two knights, but Lodran had none, but Lodran had two bearers, while Garath didn’t have any, and the Welkin tribes had four bearers, and—

 “Ah.
 Sure, I think?”
 Not.
-Laufa reached for the Garath pieces “I’ll just use these.”
+Laufa reached for the Garath pieces.
+“I’ll just use these.”

 If she’d actually understood the rules, that set should’ve been the same as Earth’s.

 “Perfect!”
 Eralia smiled.
 Her grin was still a little creepy, but Laufa was getting used to it.
 “Since I chose Lodran, I’ll open.”

-She slid a pawn forward with a clack.
-“But first, should we make this match more interesting?”
+“When you say it like that, it sounds scary.”
 Laufa’s face scrunched.
-“When you say it like that, it sounds scary.”

-“There’s nothing scary about a wager,” Eralia leaned forward.
+“There’s nothing scary about a wager.”
+Eralia leaned forward.
 “Besides, I’ll let you in on a secret.
 I’m terrible at chess.”

-“Right,” Laufa rolled her eyes.
+“Right.”
+Laufa rolled her eyes.
 “And I’m Teldrus’s favourite student.”
 She grabbed a pawn.

 “I’m quite serious,” Eralia said.
 “I had more practical uses for my time than studying chess theory.”